User Guide

 Export and Import

-Each entity type (switches, VLANs, networks, layout templates) can be individually exported to JSON and imported back.
-This is useful for transferring specific data between instances.
+Each entity type (switches, VLANs, networks, IP allocations, IP ranges, layout templates) can be individually exported to JSON or CSV and imported back.
+Files can be dragged into the upload area.
+This is useful for transferring specific data between instances or bulk-loading network plans.

 Full Backup and Restore

-The Data Management section in settings provides full backup and restore.
+The Backup & Restore tab in Data Management provides full backup and restore.
 A backup produces a single JSON file containing all entities.
 Restore replaces all data with the contents of a backup file.

 Backup Format